availproject/avail/avail-rust/docs/extrinsics/README.md

 | waitFor   | WaitFor     | false    | wait for block inclusion or finalization        |
 | account   | KeyringPair | false    | account that will send and sign the transaction |
 | options   | Params      | true     | transaction params                              |

-#### Return value

-On failure, a reason of failure is returned.
-On Success, Chilled event, transaction hash and block hash is returned.

 ### Minimal Example